hyperscale-consulting/kite/README.md

 Note that the above `create-stack-set` command assumes that you are using [service-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-activate-trusted-access.html).
 You can also use [self-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html).

-Once you've set up the role you can configure `kite`:
+Once you've set up the role, you can switch to the AWS account / role from which you will be doing the assessment and you can configure `kite`:

 ```bash
 kite configure